nehyaeeg/Bayesian-Estimation/README.md

 # Bayesian-Estimation

-How observed data change posterir distribution, affecting estimationa and error at those seen points.
+How observed data change posterior distribution, affecting estimationa and error at those seen points.